‘Days Of Our Lives’ Spoilers: Who Tries To Stop Brady And Nicole?

 Last week on Days Of Our Lives, Deimos and Chloe exchanged some hostile words.
 Nadia Bjorlin’s character demanded to know Nicole’s location.
 However, Deimos really has no idea where his ex-fiancee is hiding.
 He is determined to find Nicole, but doesn’t take kindly to disrespect, accusations, or threats.
 He had some words with Chloe and grabbed her arm.
 Even though he probably wouldn’t physically harm a woman, it is clear that Chloe fears the man.

-Suddenly, Maggie (Suzanne Rogers) walked in and separated the before things got any more out of control.
+Suddenly, Maggie (Suzanne Rogers) walked in and separated them before things got any more out of control.
 To Chloe’s surprise, Maggie had her own harsh words to say about the situation.
 She let the surrogate know that it is her fault that Nicole kidnapped Holly.
 Maggie said the biological mother was left with no choice and it is unclear if they will ever be seen again.

 As previously reported by the Inquisitr, Arianne Zucker quit Days Of Our Lives.
 There were multiple factors involved, but one was Nicole Walker’s storylines.
-The actress also said listening to the fans and knowing how disappointed they are in what the writers have done to the character.
+The actress also said listening to the fans and knowing how disappointed they are in what the writers have done to the character contributed to her decision.

 “Yes, I would say a little bit.
 It did factor in, not having a full-blown story.
 I think that I’ve had some great stories, don’t get me wrong, for sure.
 I think listening to the fans, too, and their disappointment over how this character has been written and pushed aside and slapped around, you try not to take things personally, but it’s hard not to.”